1. Unconventional St. Patrick's Day at Brooklyn Bowl, Bell House

 - There are no scheduled Irish tours in 2014, but you can easily entertain yourself with stories of the interred.
 Read Green-Wood's terrific write up of it's Irish "permanent residents"--and then go visit them!

-7. Shop Irish
+7. Eat Irish Food

 Especially wonderful for children age 5 and under, the Brooklyn Children's Museum introduces fun, loving elements of Irish music, food and culture for a St. Patrick's Day special program.